rohitash-chandra/rohitash-chandra.github.io/_pages/about.md

  **Solid Earth evolution:**  The solid Earth evolution project considers Bayesian inference and machine learning for  landscape dynamics (BayesLands) **Collaborators:** Prof. Dietmar Muller and Dr. Tristan Salles, School of Geosciences

-**Reef Modelling** Analyse carbonate platform growth and demise through using Bayesian inference and reef modelling  software (BayesReef).  **Collaborators:**  A/Prof. Jody Webster and Dr. Tristan Salles, School of Geosciences
+**Reef Modelling** Provide uncertainity quantification using  Bayesian inference for  reef modelling  (BayesReef)  **Collaborators:**  A/Prof. Jody Webster and Dr. Tristan Salles, School of Geosciences

  **Computational models of machine consciouness:** Develop computational models of machine consiounesness that simulate aspects such as personality, affection and reasoning.